Vancouver Airport Services Logo

 Vancouver Airport Services: Brand overview

-In 1994, Vancouver Airport Services (YVRAS) emerged as a company providing ground handling and aircraft services at Vancouver International Airport in British Columbia, Canada.
+In 1994, Vancouver Airport Services (YVRAS) emerged to provide ground handling and aircraft maintenance services at Vancouver International Airport (British Columbia, Canada).

-Four years later, in 1998, YVRAS ventured into airline services in western Canada, operating under HARBOUR Air.
-This move began its operations as a regional airline, initially flying floatplanes and turboprop aircraft.
+Four years later, in 1998, YVRAS entered the air transportation business in western Canada under the name HARBOUR Air.
+This company began as a regional airline, initially flying floatplanes and turboprops.

-As the years passed, HARBOUR Air steadily expanded its route network.
-It started offering services to numerous destinations across British Columbia, Alberta, and the Pacific Northwest US, using Vancouver and Victoria as its key hubs.
+Over time, HARBOUR Air has steadily expanded its route network.
+It began flying to numerous destinations in British Columbia, Alberta, and the U.S. Pacific Northwest, using Vancouver and Victoria as its main hubs.

-In 2007, despite rebranding as Vancouver Airport Services, the airline continued operating under the well-established HARBOUR Air banner.
-It maintained a firm focus on scheduled regional flights and charter services.
+In 2007, despite rebranding to Vancouver Airport Services, the airline continued to operate under the well-established HARBOUR Air signage.
+It remained focused on scheduled regional and charter flights.

-Five years later, in 2012, the Australian investment firm, SeaLink Travel Group, acquired the airline.
-Nonetheless, the airline continued its operations as HARBOUR Air, ensuring regional connectivity in western Canada.
+Five years later, in 2012, Australian investment company SeaLink Travel Group acquired the airline.
+However, the airline continued to operate as HARBOUR Air, providing regional service in western Canada.

-Presently, Vancouver Airport Services, operating under the HARBOUR Air brand, holds the title of the largest seaplane airline in North America.
-With a fleet of over 40 aircraft, it caters to various routes within coastal British Columbia.
+Vancouver Airport Services, operating under the HARBOUR Air brand, is now the largest seaplane airline in North America.
+With a fleet of more than 40 aircraft, it serves a variety of routes in coastal British Columbia.

-In summary, over 25 years, the company has evolved from a ground handler at Vancouver Airport to a leading regional carrier under the HARBOUR Air name.
+Thus, in 25 years, the company has evolved from a ground dispatcher at Vancouver Airport to a leading regional carrier under the HARBOUR Air brand.

 Meaning and History